-When you navigate Monitoring > Reports, a tree of reports appears in the data pane.
+When you choose Monitoring > Reports, a tree of reports appears in the data pane.
 Click on the + sign for each folder in the data pane and you receive a listing of all the provided reports.
-The non-SAMPLE reports in the L2VPN folder are explained in Cisco IP Solution Center L2VPN User Guide, 4.1 and the non-SAMPLE reports in the MPLS folder are explained in Cisco IP Solution Center MPLS VPN User Guide, 4.1.
+The non-SAMPLE reports in the L2VPN folder are explained in the Cisco IP Solution Center Metro Ethernet and L2VPN User Guide, 4.2 and the non-SAMPLE reports in the MPLS folder are explained in the Cisco IP Solution Center MPLS VPN User Guide, 4.2.